Spectral Graph Filtering for Modality-Specific Representation Learning: Analysis

 We assume that the observations in $X^A$ and $X^B$ are generated according to the following steps: (i) For each $i$, the latent variables $\theta_i, \psi^A_i, \psi^B_i$ are drawn independently. (ii) The observations $x_i^A, x_i^B$ are computed according to

 where $T_A$ and $T_B$ are smooth maps.
 We denote by $f^{(j)}_i: \M_j \to \mathbb{R}$ an $i$\textsuperscript{th} eigenfunction of the Laplace-Beltrami operator of the manifold $\M_j$.
-The eigenfunctions of the products $\M_A, \M_B$ are equal, up to a constant, to the pointwise product of the eigenfunctions of $\M_1,\M_2,\M_3$ (see Theorem 2 in \cite{zhang2021product}, and discussion on warped product manifolds in \cite{pmlr-v221-he23a}),
+The eigenfunctions of the products $\M_A, \M_B$ are equal, up to a constant, to the pointwise product of the eigenfunctions of $\M_1,\M_2,\M_3$.
+See Theorem 2 in \cite{zhang2021product} and the discussion on warped product manifolds in \cite{pmlr-v221-he23a}.
+That is, for any pair of functions $f^{(j)}_\ell$ and $f^{(j')}_k$ that are eigenfunctions, respectively, of $\M_j$ and $\M_{j'}$, the function $f^{(j)}_\ell(\pi_{j}(x))f^{(j')}_k(\pi_{j'}(x))$ is an eigenfunction of the product manifold $\M_j \times \M_{j'}$.
+Thus, one can index the eigenfunctions of the product manifold according to the index of the corresponding components $(k,l)$.

 For the three manifolds $\{\M_j\}_{j=1}^3$, we denote by $\eta^{(j)}_i$ the $i$\textsuperscript{th} smallest eigenvalue, that corresponds to the eigenfunction $f_i^{(j)}$.
 We denote by $\eta^A_{l,k},\eta^B_{l,k}$ the $(l,k)$-th smallest eigenvalue of the products $\M_A,\M_B$, as ordered by the following sums,